 Dark eyes accent red mouths, above which yields burlesque mustaches.
 The ritualistic baby alpacas dangling over their shoulders and the decadence of their robes identify them as Qhapaq Qolla.

 They are stepping together.
 The cheerful music boisterously leading the coordinated zigzagging.
-Beer is flowing, food is plenty, and life is good.
-However, at the end of these four short days, the Qhapaq Qolla will be facing the many-colored demons of hell, locked in battle and even giving their lives to protect their sacred one: Mamacha, the Virgin of Carmen.
+Beer is flowing, food is plentiful, and life is good.
+However, at the end of these four short days, the Qhapaq Qolla will be facing the multi-colored demons of hell, locked in battle and even giving their lives to protect their sacred one: Mamacha, the Virgin of Carmen.

 …at least, that’s how the re-enactment goes.